 - Automated API testing

-There are few more others than these listed above tools which are used for API testing.
+There are a few more others than the above-listed tools that are used for API testing.

 Q #8) What are the tools used for API test automation?